eltociear/website/src/lib/content/frameworks/en/implementation/pathfinder-protocol/weaving-with-the-wider-ecosystem.md

 **The Web of Transformation**

-Understanding how the Regenerative Enterprise Framework connects with broader systems of transformation helps enterprises see their work as part of a larger movement for planetary healing.
+Understanding how the Pathfinder Protocol connects with broader systems of transformation helps enterprises see their work as part of a larger movement for planetary healing.
 Rather than isolated efforts to improve individual businesses, regenerative enterprise becomes participation in the emerging web of relationships, governance systems, and economic structures designed to support life rather than extract from it.

 This web includes economic systems that recognize care and ecological restoration, governance frameworks that honor Indigenous sovereignty and community self-determination, and global institutions designed to address planetary health and digital justice.
 By understanding their place in this web, regenerative enterprises can both contribute to and draw support from the broader movement for systemic transformation.